Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Experiments

-\Cref{fig:comprehension_topk} reports comprehension accuracy for the top-$k$ explanations ($k\!\in\!\{1,5,10\}$).
-Accuracy rises for both the VLM-E baseline and \alg as more samples are considered, yet the rate of improvement differs dramatically.
+\paragraph{RIR approximates the posterior over explanations:} \Cref{fig:comprehension_topk} reports comprehension accuracy for the top-$k$ explanations ($k\!\in\!\{1,5,10\}$).
+Accuracy rises for all approaches as more samples are considered, yet the rate of improvement differs dramatically.
 With RIR, performance jumps to human parity at $k=5$ and exceeds it at $k=10$.
-The pattern is even clearer on the \textit{Hard}-3-shot subset: the VLM-E baseline gains little from additional samples -- its prior rarely generates plausible explanations and therefore fails to approximate the posterior distribution.
-In contrast, \alg performs explicit inference over the candidate space, producing a much sharper posterior and reaching human-level comprehension with far fewer samples.
+The pattern is even clearer on the spatial+alg-3-shot subset: the closest VLM baseline gains little from additional samples; its prior rarely generates plausible explanations and therefore fails to approximate the posterior distribution.
+In contrast, RIR performs explicit inference over the candidate space, producing a much sharper posterior and reaching human-level comprehension with far fewer samples.